-Just outside St. Vitus Cathedral is a courtyard with multiple food and beer stalls.
+Just outside the cathedral is a courtyard with multiple food and beer stalls.
 It’s a great place to spend a few moments drinking lager and taking in the grandness of the cathedral.
 This was one of my favorite moments during our 3 days in Prague.
 Na zdravi!

 Golden Lane is a picturesque street known for its tiny colorful houses.
 They were originally built in the 16th century to house the castle’s guards, but they were later used by goldsmiths which is how the street got its name.

-A few artists lived in Golden Lane in the 19th and early 20th centuries, including Franz Kafka who resided in house number 22.
+A few artists lived on this street in the 19th and early 20th centuries, including Kafka who resided in house number 22.
 Today, many of the houses have been converted into souvenir shops and museums.

-After exploring the Castle District, make your way to Wallenstein Garden in Lesser Town.
+After exploring the Castle District, make your way to Wallenstein Garden in Mala Strana (Lesser Town).
 Located about a 10-15 minute walk south of Golden Lane, it’s a 17th century baroque garden situated on the grounds of Wallenstein Palace.

 U Tri jelinku

 We were supposed to have lunch here but plans changed and we never made it, but I read that U Tri jelinku is a good place to have Czech food.
 According to Google Maps, it’s about a 7-minute walk from Wallenstein Garden.

 U Tri jelinku is a Czech restaurant in Malá Strana that serves a range of cuisine, from traditional Czech to pasta to burgers and steak.
 They’re a TripAdvisor Certificate of Excellence awardee with a near-perfect 4.5-star rating.